 Despite the fact that it’s the middle of December, tourist never stop coming to our beautiful city.
 Every year, each month holds a special attraction for visitors and December is no exception.
-Our downtown Christmas Tree – which required an electric chain hoist to get all 42 feet of it upright and standing tall, was lit at the end of November to the delight of a record number of admirers.
+Our downtown Christmas Tree – which almost required a 24 hour accident recovery Buffalo NY to get all 42 feet of it upright and standing tall, was lit at the end of November to the delight of a record number of admirers.
 That was just the beginning of this very festive Season in Portland.

 The shops and restaurants are full.
 The coffeehouses are staying open later than usual serving eggnog, hot chocolate and of course rich roasted coffee.
 All of downtown has opened its arms in welcome.
 For outdoor enthusiasts, most of the hiking trails remain clear along the Columbia and Willamette Rivers, bringing the possibility of adventure at every turn.